 - they will graduate from high school in 2022, 2023, 2024, or 2025 (rising sophomores, juniors, seniors, and first-year college students);

 - AND they will be 18 or younger on July 2, 2022.

 How much does Trailhead cost?

-The cost for 2021 is $775 (includes a $250 non-refundable deposit).
+The cost for 2022 is $800 (includes a $275 non-refundable deposit).
 This cost covers all activities and meals on campus; students are responsible for travel to and from Trailhead.
-Limited financial aid is available for students with exceptional need.
-Please contact us for more information.
+Financial aid is available for students with need.
+Please fill out the form linked below and contact us for more information, if interested.

 Is financial aid available?

 Yes.
 Please complete our Financial Aid Form for 2022 and return it to us after submitting your application.
 Applicants will be notified of any aid awarded at the time of their admission.